timtroendle/possibility-for-electricity-autarky/report/paper.md

 ### Technical potential

 We first assess the technical potential which is only restricted by technological constraints.
 To quantify it, we use the following rules: We allow wind farms to be built on farmland, forests, open vegetation and bare land with slope below 20°.
-An example of exclusion layers for Romania is shown in Figure @fig:exclusion-layers.
+An example of exclusion layers for Romania is shown in Figure @fig:exclusion-layers (see Supplementary Material for exclusion layers of all 34 countries in this study).
 We furthermore allow open field PV to be built on farmland, vegetation and bare land with slope below 3°.
 In grid cells where both onshore wind farms and open field PV can be built, we choose the option with the higher electricity yield.
 Lastly, we allow offshore wind farms to be built in water depths of less than 50m.
 Grid cells identified as built-up area cannot be used for open field PV or wind farms, only for roof-mounted PV.

 ![Exclusion layers for determining the potential of wind power in Romania: shaded areas are not available for electricity generation (technical potential ignores protected areas).](../build/exclusion-layers-ROU.png){#fig:exclusion-layers .class}